It’s common to feel insecure in a long-distance relationship. But the insecurities can mess up with our head and your relationship.

 The only way to overcome insecurity is to face it and express it.
 By talking about your insecurities, you’re taking away their power over you and your behaviour.

 So, your relationship with yourself is the first relationship you need to work on.
-The better you know yourself, the more, the better chance you have of having a healthy relationship with another person.
+The better you know yourself, the more chances you have of having a healthy relationship with another person.

 The first step to building a relationship with yourself is to discover your insecurities, and realise that all they are uncertainties and misguided beliefs.